Published: 21 May 2018

-One of the modern testing methods any company or in fact any testing group can adopt is the usage of the right Automation Tool.
+One of the modern testing methods any company or any testing group can adopt is the usage of the right Automation Tool.
 Nowadays, there are plenty of tools in the market, making a testers life easy.
-One must identify the right tool for the application.
+One must identify the right testing tool for the application.

 • Maintain Proper Checklist:

 Maintaining a proper checklist for every communication under the given module/tasks can help in achieving efficient task coverage.

 Prioritization of requirements is one thing which is a must to achieve maximum test coverage in less time.
 Segregating the given requirements into Simple, Medium, and Complex priorities allow testers to focus vigorously on their tasks.
 More focus should be on the new requirements that are going LIVE in the next release.